seandheath/zettnote/README.md

 - View all backlinks from other notes to this note

-## Requirements

-TODO validate requirements

 ## Extension Settings

 This extension contributes the following settings:

 - `zettnote.createNote`: defaults to `[Ctrl/Cmd]+Alt+n` to create or open a note.
-- TODO: `zettnote.attachFile`: moves file to attachment folder and creates a hyperlink to it.
+- `zettnote.attachFile`: moves file to attachment folder and creates a link to it.
 - TODO: `zettnote.showGraph`: generates dot graph of notes.
-- TODO: `zettnote.exportNote`: export note, stripping wikilinks or converting them to normal text.

 ## Known Issues